 But it would be his performance at Wembley in the Championship play-off final against Reading that would cement his place in Swansea City folklore.

-A hat-trick, with two coolly taken penalties, helped the side win a pulsating game 4-2, and see the club become the first Welsh side to play in the Premier League.
+A hat-trick, with two coolly taken penalties, helped the Swans win a pulsating game 4-2, and see the club become the first Welsh side to play in the Premier League.

 He also scored the first Premier League goal for the club against West Bromwich Albion, and had another good season.

 He represented Great Britain’s football team at the 2012 Olympic Games and his play captured the eye of Premier League champions Manchester City, with an £8m transfer seeing the player move to the then-champions in August 2012.

 On promotion to the Premier League, and knowing that the squad needed strengthening, manager Rodgers brought in - amongst others - Wayne Routledge and Michel Vorm.

 Routledge had played for eight different clubs before signing for the Swans in August 2011.
 Like Vorm, he made his debut against Manchester City, finally finishing the season with 30 first-team appearances to his name.

 Extremely comfortable with the ball at his feet, Routledge was not a great goal scorer, but a scorer of some great goals.

 He was a regular on the team sheet for approaching 10 seasons, and won a League Cup winners’ medal in the victory over Bradford City in 2013.

 He also played a major part in our Europa League run the following season.
 He would make over 350 appearances in total for the Swans before a serious knee injury ended his career in 2021.